npm/rfcs/accepted/0017-add-funding-support.md

 * Provide a means to **view** a package's funding opportunites

 ##  Rationale & Alternatives
+* **Rationale:**
-* Rationale: This is a straightforward and easily implemented solution to take the first step toward supporting Open Source Package Maintainence sustainability
+  * This is a straightforward and easily implemented solution to take the first step toward supporting Open Source Package Maintainence sustainability
-* Rationale: Building this functionality into the package management layer is the only reliable way to push funding notifications to the vast majority of developers who already use npm
+  * Building this functionality into the package management layer is the only reliable way to push funding notifications to the vast majority of developers who already use npm
+* **Alternatives:**
-* Alternative: Continue to rely on third-party, opt-in, tools & platforms that only support a fraction of the desired audience
+  * Continue to rely on third-party, opt-in, tools & platforms that only support a fraction of the desired audience
-* Alternative: Continue debating a larger, more complex schema /w correspondingly more complex tooling
+  * Continue debating a larger, more complex schema /w correspondingly more complex tooling

 ## Implementation